-- Find discounts: Most insurance companies offer discounts that can help drivers lower their premium.
+- Find discounts: Most insurance companies offer car insurance discounts that can help drivers lower their premium.
 Common car insurance discounts include being claims-free, being a good student, insuring multiple vehicles and bundling policies.

 - Take a defensive driver course: Many car insurance companies offer extra savings for drivers who take an approved defensive driver course.
 This can be especially beneficial for young drivers.

-- Pay in full: If you can afford to pay your annual premium upfront and in full, you can probably get a small discount on your car insurance premium.
+- Pay in full: If you can afford to pay your annual premium upfront and in full, you may get a small discount on your car insurance premium.

 Frequently asked questions